On this Page

 • Summer Bridge Scholars Program is an eight-week summer experience that prepares first-time college students for success at UMKC.
 In addition to earning college credit and improving their academic skills, summer bridge scholars develop a sense of connectedness to the UMKC campus and the larger Kansas City community.

-Provisional admission is not available for students interested in the six-year B.A./M.D. program.
+Provisional admission is not available for the six-year B.A./M.D. program at the School of Medicine.